Reduce your risk significantly by adopting some basic best practices.

 If you discover that your information has been exposed, you may want to enable a fraud alert or a credit freeze on your credit information.
 A fraud alert on credit reports requires potential creditors to contact you and obtain permission to open new accounts or lines of credit.
 A security freeze may help block institutions or lenders from accessing your credit report, unless a pre-set PIN is provided to “thaw” the report, which prevents them from opening new accounts in your name.

-For more detail and additional actions to take after becoming a victim of identity theft, read Protecting Your Identity After a Breach.
+For more detail and additional actions to take after becoming a victim of identity theft, read the Federal Trade Commission’s guidance.

 Keep Control of Your Information